webhook/webhook-cms/README.md

 # Webhook Overview

-This repository is for the Webhook command line tools.
+This repository is for the Webhook CMS layer.
 There are several other repositories in Webhook's core.

 * [webhook](https://github.com/webhook/webhook) - The Webhook command line tools.
 * [webhook-generate](https://github.com/webhook/webhook-generate) - The local runserver for Webhook.